-What is Active Release Techniques?
+What are Active Release Techniques?

 Active Release Techniques (ART) is a highly successful hands-on touch case-management system that allows a practitioner to diagnose and treat muscular and soft tissue problems.
 Soft tissues are muscles, nerves, tendons, ligaments, and the connective tissue that surrounds or contains them.

-How does Active Release Techniques work?
+How do Active Release Techniques work?

 The goal of ART is to restore optimal texture, motion, and function of the soft tissue and release any entrapped nerves or blood vessels.
 This is accomplished through the removal of adhesions or fibrosis in the soft tissue via the application of specific hands-on treatment protocols.

 The Chiropractor will first determine what the injury is (i.e., tear, scar, adhesion or inflammation).
 The second step is to determine which muscle, ligament, tendon and/or nerve is affected.
 Specific motions of the body are then used to make layers of soft tissue slide over one another while contacting the injured area with a hand, finger or thumb.
 This could break up an adhesion, force a layer of muscle to slide over another muscle or separate a nerve from connective tissue or a layer of muscle.

 The type of conditions successfully treated with ART is very diverse.
 Some of the more common conditions/injuries are:

 - Carpal Tunnel and other peripheral nerve entrapments

 - Spinal pain and dysfunction

 - Tendonitis and other soft tissue inflammatory disorders of the hand, wrist, elbow, shoulder, hip, knee, ankle, and foot